bluedropsmagic/blueapp/README.md

 # BlueApp - Health Tracking Application with Push Notifications

-A comprehensive health tracking application built with Expo and React Native, featuring local data storage and OneSignal for push notifications.
+A comprehensive health tracking application built with Expo and React Native, featuring Supabase integration for user authentication, data management, and OneSignal for push notifications.

 ## 🔔 Push Notifications with OneSignal